Caritas Romana (de Crayer)

 Caritas is an oil on canvas painting by Flemish painter Gaspar de Crayer.
 The painting is in the collection of the Museo del Prado in Madrid.

 Subject

 The subject of the painting is the exemplary story of Roman Charity.
 The story, part of the Factorum ac dictorum memorabilium, was written down by the ancient Roman historian Valerius Maximus.
+Maximus' story tells of a certain Cimon, an aged man starving to death in prison.
+His daughter, Pero, is permitted by the jailer to visit her starving father, and she suckles him.
+The story exemplifies daughterly love.

 A painting in the Temple of Piety ancient Rome reportedly depicted the scene.
 Wall paintings and terracotta statues from the first century, excavated in Pompeii, suggest that the visual representations of Pero and Cimon might have been common in Ancient Rome.
 It is difficult to say whether said representations were created in response to Maximus's story or preceded and possibly inspired his story.
 Among the Romans, the theme echoed Juno's breastfeeding of the adult Hercules, an Etruscan myth.

-Valerius Maximus' story tells of a certain Cimon, an aged man starving to death in prison, and of his daughter Pero who is permitted by the jailer to visit him and suckles her starving father.
-The story exemplifies daughterly love.